BilashShahi/bilashshahi.github.io/_posts/2024-11-11-Administrator.md

 ## Foothold
 ## Targetted Kerberoasting
 `targetedKerberoast` is a Python script similar to other tools like `GetUserSPNs.py` that can extract kerberos hashes for user accounts with a Service Principal Name (SPN) set.
 What sets targetedKerberoast apart is its ability to go a step further: if a user doesn't have an SPN set, the script attempts to set one by exploiting write permissions on the servicePrincipalName attribute.
-It then retrieves the "Kerberoast" hash and cleans up by deleting the temporary SPN it set for the operation.
+It then retrieves the "Kerberos" hash and cleans up by deleting the temporary SPN it set for the operation.
 This technique is known as targeted Kerberoasting.

 The tool can be run against all users in the domain, a specific list of users, or a single user specified via the command-line interface (CLI).